sjgallagher2/PyWORDS/README.md

 It is often useful when looking up adjectives to remove substantive forms (noun forms of adjectives) which can add 2-3 entries.
 For this, the MatchFilter class implements a method `remove_substantives()` which will (rather aggressively) seek out any nouns with identical stems to adjectives, and remove them from the matched words list.
 Use with care.

 Some parts of speech (numeral, preposition, PACK, TACKON, the latter two being used only internally by Whitaker's original WORDS program) are not completely implemented in some places, because they are less significant.
 When checking for valid endings for verbs, the verb participle endings have not yet been included.
 The original program's UNIQUES is not used.
-The English-to-Latin translation facility is unlikely to be implemented, as it can only be inferior to other resources.
+The English-to-Latin translation facility is unlikely to be implemented.

-Note that this program manages the process of parsing the dictionary, not building it.
+Note that this program manages the process of parsing Whitaker's dictionary, not building new entries for it.
 It's fairly simple, once you get familiar with it, to add entries, but this program (as it stands) won't help you.